apache/hudi/website/docs/quick-start-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide provides a quick peek at Hudi's capabilities using spark.
+This guide provides a quick peek at Hudi's capabilities using Spark.
 Using Spark datasources(scala and python) and Spark SQL, we will walk through code snippets that allows you to insert, update and query a Hudi table.

 ## Setup